pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 To be fair, data science is applicable in virtually any research field, and I’d definitely recommend it as a university major.
 Everyone can dump big data into a furnace and hope the alchemy spits out a new drug, a new cosmological theory, or a lucrative trade.

 Unfortunately, for my own sanity, I needed to either know what I was handling or understand what happens inside the furnace.
-The former refers to the big data itself - but if it's fully comprehensible to humans, it's no longer be “big” data, so that wasn’t an option.
+The former refers to the big data itself - but if it's fully comprehensible to humans, it's no longer “big” data, so that wasn’t an option.
 The latter is the domain of truly gifted natural scientists, and I’m not one of them.
 If I were, I would leave any job immediately to become an alchemist.

 That left me with one possible role: furnace maintenance.
 A crucial role, but not my role.